Alexander Pertsemlidis, Ph.D.

 Our research interests integrate computational biology, cancer biology, and genetics.
 We are studying regulatory RNA molecules called non-coding RNAs (called that because they do not code for proteins), including microRNAs (miRNAs) and long non-coding RNAs (lncRNAs), and how they regulate cancer cell growth and response to anti-cancer drugs.

-- nature has already developed elegant but non-obvious solutions to most problem facing modern medicine
+- nature has already developed elegant but non-obvious solutions to most problems facing modern medicine

 - there may be many different solutions to the same problem